Andrew-learning-projects/ClassProjects/README.md

 4. The ARP Spoofer uses ARP return packets to spoof a router in order to initiate a Man in the Middle attack.
 It was a bit of a challenge so right now you have to input your target IPs into the code, rather than the    command line.

-5. The packet sniffer listens for HTTP Requests on Port 80 and will alert when HTTP Requests occor and when a possible login may have occured
+5. The packet sniffer listens for HTTP Requests on Port 80 and will alert when HTTP Requests occur and when a possible login may have occured